Extinction time in growth models subject to geometric catastrophes: Discussion

 By coupling arguments one can see that the extinction times, $\tau_d^o$ and $\tau_d^i$, are a non-decreasing functions of $d$, $\lambda$ and $p$.
-Moreover, as the optimal dispersion maximizes the number of new colonies whenever there are individuals that survived from the latest catastrophe, that type of dispersion is the one which maximizes the extinction time.
+Moreover, as the optimal dispersion (due to spatial restriction) maximizes the number of new colonies whenever there are individuals that survived from the latest catastrophe, that type of dispersion is the one which maximizes the extinction time.
 Thus,

-Junior et al. \cite{JMR2020} compute explicitly the extinction probabilities ($\psi_2^o$, $\psi_3^o$, $\psi_2^i$, and $\psi_3^i$) as functions of $\lambda$ and $p$.
+Junior \textit{et al} \cite{JMR2020} compute explicitly the extinction probabilities ($\psi_2^o$, $\psi_3^o$, $\psi_2^i$, and $\psi_3^i$) as functions of $\lambda$ and $p$.
 In particular, they showed that extinction probabilities for the models $\mc$ and $\MCOd$ are equal ($\psi_A=\psi_2^o$).
-An interesting question is to determine whether, when the models $\mc$ and $\MCOd$ dies out almost surely, dispersion is an advantage or not for extend the population's life span.
+An interesting question is to determine whether, when the models $\mc$ and $\MCOd$ die out almost surely, dispersion is an advantage or not to extend the population's life span.
 This question is answered by the following proposition.

 \begin{prop} Assume $p<\frac{1}{\lambda+1}$.
 Then, $\mathbb{E}[\tau_A]< \mathbb{E}[\tau_2^o]$ if and only if